Saving the Whooping Crane

 Accelerated Reader® Points 0.5

-Features Awards, Bibliography/further reading, Glossary, Maps, Original artwork, Pronunciation guide, and Reviewed
+Features Awards, Bibliography/further reading, Glossary, Maps, Original artwork, Pronunciation guide, Reviewed, and Websites

 Illustrator: Phyllis V. Saroff